rminehan/sandstone-scala-training/02_type_system/slides.md

 You're thinking:

-> But how could that work?
+> But how could that work on the JVM?
 >
 > The JVM doesn't have a "top" type that works for primitives and objects...
+>
+> What will this translate to?

 ---